sisteryell/Crop-Prediction/README.md

 ---

 ## 🚧 Future Improvements
-- Hyperparameter tuning to improve model accuracy
+- Hyperparameter tuning to improve model accuracy.
-- Improve UI with Bootstrap or Tailwind
+- Improve UI with Bootstrap or Tailwind.